placi0325/Stackoverflow-TW5/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a full stack project with JAVA Spring backend and Thymeleaf frontend.
+This is a full stack project with Java Spring Boot backend and Thymeleaf frontend.
 We created a web application similar to Stackoverflow.
 During development we implemented CRUD, database communication/manipulation and basic sign up/log in features.

 <p align="right">(<a href="#readme-top">:top:</a>)</p>